History of Texas (1845–1860): Settlement

 Post-war Texas grew rapidly as migrants poured into the cotton lands of the state.
+Texas was a prime location for agricultural immigration, due to its numerous rivers and rich soil.
+Due to high amounts of immigration, the settled population of Texas rose to nearly 147,000 in 1847.
+The settled population eventually rose to 600,000 in 1860.
+San Antonio became one of the largest cities in Texas during this time.

+German Immigration

-German immigrants started to arrive in the early 1840s because of economic, social and political conditions in their states.
+German immigrants started to arrive in the early 1840s because of economic, social, and political conditions in their states.
 In 1842, German nobles organized the Adelsverein, banding together to buy land in central Texas to enable German settlement.
 The Revolutions of 1848 acted as another catalyst for so many immigrants that they became known as the "Forty-Eighters."
 Many were educated artisans and businessmen.
+The Meusebach-Comanche Treaty of 1847 allowed German settlers to travel through Native American territory without being harmed.
 Germans continued to arrive in considerable numbers until 1890.

+Czech Immigration

-The first Czech immigrants started their journey to Texas on August 19, 1851 headed by Jozef Šilar.
+The first Czech immigrants started their journey to Texas on August 19, 1851, headed by Jozef Šilar.
 The rich farmland of Central Texas attracted the Czech immigrants.
 The counties of Austin, Fayette, Lavaca, and Washington had early Czech settlements.
 The Czech-American communities are characterized by a strong sense of community and social clubs were a dominant theme of Czech-American life in Texas.
 By 1865, the Czech population numbered 700 and climbed to over 60,000 Czech-Americans by 1940.

+Agricultural Areas

 With their investments in cotton cultivation, Texas planters imported enslaved blacks from the earliest years of settlement.
+During 1860, the population of African American slaves rose to 169,000.
 They established cotton plantations mostly in the eastern part of the state, where labor was done by enslaved African Americans.
 The central area of the state had more subsistence farmers.
+Wheat plantations were also prevalent in a good portion of East, West, and all of Northern Texas.
+The wheat farms also had a low amount of African American slaves compared to the cotton plantations.